I do like regions, because it seems to add an abstraction to the CSS page by the ability to collapse sections narrowing the viewing area.

 }

-.fields span:not(:first-child) {
+.fields span:not(:first-child) {font-size: 0.8em;

 }

-.fields span.UniqueStatus {
+.fields span.UniqueStatus {display: none;

 text-align: left;